citusdata/citus_docs/performance/scaling_data_ingestion.rst

 * Check the network latency between your application and your database.
 High latencies will impact your write throughput.
 * Ingest data using concurrent threads.
 If the roundtrip latency during an INSERT is 4ms, you can process 250 INSERTs/second over one thread.
 If you run 100 concurrent threads, you will see your write throughput increase with the number of threads.
 * Check whether the nodes in your cluster have CPU or disk bottlenecks.
-Inserted data passes through the coordinator node, so check whether your coordinator is bottlenecked on CPU.
+Ingested data passes through the coordinator node, so check whether your coordinator is bottlenecked on CPU.
 * Avoid closing connections between INSERT statements.
 This avoids the overhead of connection setup.
 * Remember that column size will affect insert speed.
 Rows with big JSON blobs will take longer than those with small columns like integers.

 Insert and Update: Latency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The benefit of running INSERT, INSERT ..
 ON CONFLICT, UPDATE, or DELETE commands is that changes are immediately visible to other queries.
-For example, when you issue an INSERT, the Citus coordinator node routes the INSERT to related worker node(s).
+When you issue an INSERT or UPDATE command, the Citus coordinator node routes this command to related worker node(s).
 The coordinator node also keeps connections to the workers open within the same session, which means subsequent commands will see lower response times.

 ::